carried on by or for the people (or citizens) at large

 The equity branch of the law supplements common law.
 It developed in England to provide equity—“fairness, justice, and right”—when remedies under the common law fell short of that goal.

-the body of law dealing with crimes and their punishment
+the body of law dealing with offenses and their punishment

 Criminal law is that branch of the law that regulates human conduct.
 It identifies and defines those actions that are crimes and provides for their punishment.